open-phytoliths/FAIR-Phytoliths-survey/README.md

-# FAIR Phytolith Project - Phytolith Community Survey
+# [WIP] - FAIR Phytolith Project - Phytolith Community Survey

 ## This repository contains the data and metadata of the Phytolith Community Survey conducted from May 2021 to December 2021 as part of the FAIR Phytoliths Project.